cierelabs/json-complete/README.md

 - [x] Fix the bug related to storing Blob inside a Keyed Collection (DeferredTypeInsideKeyedCollection.js)
 - [x] Change "Safe Mode" to "Compat Mode"
 - [x] Investigate possible bug related to duplicate primitives (numbers, strings) not being deduplicated in output (upon further observation, it is not a problem)
+- [x] Simplify the encoding process from the perspective of the definer by removing the in-line encounterItem steps, pushing those into the encoder
+- [ ] Finish rework of type interface API
+- [ ] Pull out duplicate code
 - [ ] What happens, in compat mode, when decoding an a Symbol key in an environment that doesn't support Symbols?
 - [ ] Put examples in readme
-- [ ] Simplify the encoding process from the perspective of the definer by removing the in-line encounterItem steps, pushing those into the encoder
 - [ ] Split out and add if checks around Arbitrary Attached Data tests that use symbols
 - [x] Convert the output to string and allow the decoder to accept a string
 - [x] Update decoding error messages for types not supported in a given environment